 Earnings (Loss) per Share

 Basic earnings (loss) per share is computed by dividing income (loss) available to common shareholders by the weighted-average number of common shares outstanding during the period.
 Diluted earnings (loss) per share is computed similar to basic earnings (loss) per share except that the denominator is increased to include the number of additional common shares that would have been outstanding if the potential common shares had been issued and if the additional common shares were dilutive.
 If applicable, diluted earnings (loss) per share assume the conversion, exercise or issuance of all common stock instruments unless the effect is to reduce a loss or increase earnings per share.
-The Company had no dilutive securities for the three-month and six-month period ended December 31, 2021.
+The Company had no dilutive securities for the three-month and nine-month period ended March 31, 2022.

 Recently Issued Accounting Pronouncements

 Recent accounting pronouncements issued by the FASB (including its Emerging Issues Task Force) did not or are not expected to have a material impact on the Company’s present or future financial statements.